 Skip to content

-For the 2023 Global Refugee Forum
+Key Messages for the 2023 Global Refugee Forum

 Displacement in the context of disasters and the adverse effects of climate change (disaster displacement),represents complex challenges for affected States and the international community.
 Disaster displacement is mainly internal, and often short-term, but some displaced persons cross borders to seek refuge abroad.
 While these persons do not, as such, qualify as refugees under the 1951 Convention on the Status of Refugees, persecution may occur in disaster contexts, or human rights norms may prohibit forcible return to countries affected by disasters and adverse effects of climate change.
 In other situations, regional refugee frameworks or humanitarian considerations may be applied to permit the admission and temporary stay of such persons.